How to execute a successful management buyout (MBO)

 - Sale of shares to institutional or private third parties

 Depending on the size of the transaction and the extent of available leverage, another option is to partner up with passive investors, who should contribute more than money through their advice, networks and experience.
-“This is true for all partners at all levels, but even more so in this case,” Drouin says.
+“This is true for all partners at all levels, but even more so in this case,” Blouin says.
 “Make sure interests are aligned and there is a common vision of the future.”

 Example of MBO financing